 - Strong forest protection laws under the Oregon Forest Protection Act that ensure landowners employ sound forest management practices.

-As a result, by internationally recognized standards of sustainability, Oregon is a world leader in timber production, wood product manufacturing and sustainable forest.
+As a result, by internationally recognized standards of sustainability, Oregon is a world leader in timber production, wood products manufacturing and sustainable forestry.